29th September, 393

 Death in exile of theologian Conrad Vorstius, at Toningen, Holstein, Germany.
 He had been accepted for a time by the Dutch Remonstrants (Arminians) but apparently denied the Trinity and the pre-existence of Christ and was eventually exiled by the Calvinist Synod of Dort.

-An American Indian tomahawks René Goupil for having made the sign of the cross over some Iroquois children.
+On this day in Christian History, an American Indian tomahawks René Goupil for having made the sign of the cross over some Iroquois children.
 Goupil falls, gasping the name of Jesus.
 Earlier he had been beaten to the ground and assailed several times with knotted sticks and fists, had his hair, beard and nails torn off and his forefingers bitten through.

 Death at Aventage, India, of Rajanaiken.
 Converted from Catholic to Protestant views while serving in the army, he had enjoyed such success winning souls that he left the military to became an evangelist and pastor.
 His former church then had persecuted him and stirred up mobs to kill him, but each time he managed to escape, dying at last of natural causes.